alchrabas/pyslate/README.md

 ```

 It works great.
-Note that if you need lots of custom functions in your code, then possibly you should not use a translation library for this task.
+Note that if you need lots of custom functions in your code, then probably you should not use a translation library for this task.
-You also shouldn't misuse Pyslate as a templating engine, if you need to put placeholders into larger documents, use Jinja2 or similar library.
+You also shouldn't misuse Pyslate as a templating engine, if you need to interpolate variables into large documents, use Jinja2 or similar library.

 Integration with templating engines
 -----------------------------------